jonathanmah/statmorph_pipeline/README.md

 **mnt/scratch/largefile/** : galaxies which had an galaxyName_G.fits file of size greater than 300MB

-You can find the total number of galaxies a directories by using `ls | wc -l`
+You can find the total number of galaxies in a directory by using `ls | wc -l`